-There will be weekly homework assignments.
+There will be weekly (10) homework assignments, one of which will be dropped.
 The due date for each homework and the problems are listed on the course website.
 Homework will NOT be accepted late.
 Homework MUST be turned in by midnight Eastern Time.
 Students may turn in the homework by submitting files through moodle.